gitGNU/gnu_pretest/NEW-VM.md

 21. manually update `../pretest-website/pretest/downloads/index.html` with
-    the URLs and sizes of the new OS/vm.
+    the URLs and sizes of the new OS/vm. manually update `../pretest-website/pretest/index.html` with
+    the version numbers of the new VMs.

 22. Inspect changes in source code 'git' repository, and commit the appropriate files: